RIOT-OS/RIOT/doc/doxygen/src/build-system-cpu-conventions.md

 This allow simple handling when the benefit of having per model definition would currently not overcome the overhead of defining it.
-Also, as currently dependencies are not declarative, it is with the previous solution one of the only alternative as the following declarative only would not work.

 An issue with this is that this it not declarative and does not have equivalent in a declarative only language that is not Turing complete as `make`.